arvidn/libtorrent/README.rst

 .. __: http://libtorrent.org

-To build with boost-build, run:
+To build with boost-build, make sure boost and boost-build is installed and run:

    b2

+In the libtorrent root.
+To build the examples, run ``b2`` in the ``examples`` directory.

 See `building.html`__ for more details on how to build and which configuration options are available.
 For python bindings, see `the python docs`__.